kanishkmehra/kanishkmehra/README.md

 # 💫 About Me:
-🔹 Passionate about Data Analytics and Business Intelligence<br><br>🔹 Skilled in Excel, SQL, Python, and Power BI<br><br>🔹 Currently working on end-to-end data analysis projects<br><br>🔹 Interested in AI/ML and how data can drive decisions<br><br>🔹 Strong foundation in problem-solving, visualization, and reporting<br><br>🔹 Open to collaborations and new learning opportunities
+🔹 Passionate about Data Analytics and Business Intelligence<br><br>🔹 Skilled in SQL, Python, and Power BI<br><br>🔹 Currently working on end-to-end data analysis projects<br><br>🔹 Interested in AI/ML and how data can drive decisions<br><br>🔹 Strong foundation in problem-solving, visualization, and reporting<br><br>🔹 Open to collaborations and new learning opportunities

 ## 🌐 Socials: